rabbitmq/rabbitmq-website/site/ldap.md

 Setting the value to `true` will enable verbose logging of the logic used by the LDAP plugin to make decisions.
 Credentials in bind request outcomes will be scrubbed in this mode.
-This mode is not recommended for production systems but ocassionally can be useful.
+This mode is not recommended for production systems but occasionally can be useful.

 The value of `network` works similarly to the above but  <b>additionally</b> causes LDAP network traffic to be logged at a lower (LDAP client) level, with bind